Jump to main content

 Married Person’s Allowance

-• your spouse did not have any income chargeable to salaries tax; or
+• your spouse did not have any income chargeable to salaries tax in the year; or

-• you and your spouse have elected for joint assessment; or
+• you and your spouse have elected joint assessment or personal assessment for the year

 Child Allowance